 In terms of the tourism experiences that one can enjoy, among others, we can find:

-- The visit of the archeological site of Muyil
+- The visit to the archeological site of Muyil

 - Hiking through the jungle trails and interpretative trails